AvaMarieIngram/AvaMarieIngram/README.md

 ## Hi there 👋

+I'm a Full-Stack Developer • Graduate of UT Austin / Great Learning

+✈️I am a communications strategist and leader in the aviation industry, now exploring full-stack development.
+Passionate about tech, culture, and building solutions that connect people.
+⚡ Fun fact: I get excited about building projects that connect communities 💡.

+-📫 How to reach me: Email: avamarieq@gmail.com

 <!--
 **AvaMarieIngram/AvaMarieIngram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.